Gigoteur/UnicornConsole/README.md

 ## Resolution

-By default the resolution will 128x128 but you can change the default values by calling the 'mode' API function:
+By default the resolution will 128x128 but you can change the default values by calling the [mode](https://github.com/Gigoteur/PX8/wiki/API-Documentation#mode) API function:
 ```
 mode(width, height, [aspect_ratio])
 ```